Celebrating the Spain-Japan dual year with chocolate tasting

 AND BONUS!
 Here is where and when to enjoy such a fascinating trip:

-Cacao Sampaka is the name of this wonderful shop, and they are organizing their Hasekura Tsunenaga Journey in their Barcelona store at 292, Consell de Cent st. every Wednesday afternoon from 5pm to 7.30pm (until July 30, 2014.
+In this wonderful chocolate shop is where they are organizing the Hasekura Tsunenaga Journey.
+You’ll find theme at 292, Consell de Cent st. every Wednesday afternoon from 5pm to 7.30pm (until July 30, 2014).
 By previous reservation only: [email protected]

 So what about you?
 Head to the comments below and tells us: Are you a tea and chocolate lover?